Rams top Chiefs 54-51 in instant classic

 The Chiefs got one more chance, though, after the Rams ran only 28 seconds off the clock.
 They took over at their own 12 with 50 seconds remaining.
 The Chiefs reached only their own 26 before Mahomes threw one up for grabs that Lamarcus Joyner intercepted with 13 seconds left.

 Goff went 31-of-49 for 413 yards and four touchdowns.
+He lost two fumbles, one of which Allen Bailey returned for a touchdown.
 Brandin Cooks caught eight passes for 107 yards.

 The Chiefs had two receivers over 100 yards with Tyreek Hill catching 10 passes for 215 yards and two touchdowns, and Travis Kelce making 10 catches for 127 yards and a touchdown.